KarnaDesign/xmas-list-vanilla/README.md

 Run `npm run build`.

-Open index.html to launch the page.
+Open index.html in the build directory to launch the page.